We’d love to hear from you. If you’re new to Repromed, get in touch with us and book your free 15 minute phone consultation with a fertility doctor.

 BSc (Genetics, Psychology); BSc Hons (Human Genetics); PGDip (Prenatal Genetics & Foetal Med)

-She was fortunate to have the opportunity to merge her academic knowledge of human genetics with her career experience of reproductive medicine, by completing a post-graduate diploma at the University College of London and on her return to Johannesburg, set-up & manage an independent PGD (Pre-implantation Genetic Diagnosis) laboratory.
+She was fortunate to have the opportunity to merge her academic knowledge of human genetics with her career experience of reproductive medicine, by completing a post-graduate diploma at the University College of London and on her return to Johannesburg, set-up & managed an independent PGD (Pre-implantation Genetic Diagnosis) laboratory.

-My favourite aspect of embryology is the union of science with the miracle of life and as a mum to 2 beautiful daughters myself, I fully empathise with those wishing to create families and consider it a blessing to be able to assist in their journey.
-As a family we enjoy discovering new foodie hang-outs, the beach, movies & popcorn, supporting the Springboks and in recent times, exploring our new country of Aotearoa.
+My favourite aspect of embryology is the union of science with the miracle of life and as a mum to two beautiful daughters myself, I fully empathise with those wishing to create families and consider it a blessing to be able to assist in their journey.
+As a family we enjoy discovering new foodie hangouts, the beach, movies & popcorn, supporting the Springboks and in recent times, exploring our new country of Aotearoa.
 In my (very rare) alone time I can be found reading novels, filling in crosswords and catching up with family back home.

 BSW (Bachelor of Social Work), MANZICA, MANZASW, Registered Social Worker